 Yes, it’s very important to consume water during your juice cleanse.
 You should try and take in 16 ounces of water between each juice when you’re on a cleanse.

 Six Juice Recipes

-Green Wonder is an easy recipe to kick-start your juice fast, and it perfectly balances its various fruits and vegetables to give you a delectable drink.
+Green Wonder is an easy recipe to kick start your juice fast, and it perfectly balances its various fruits and vegetables that result in a delectable drink.
 Kale, cucumber, and celery bring various vitamins and minerals to the table, while the use of apples adds a sweetening effect to the taste.